11 minute read

 Getting a perspective on your numbers, statistics, and metrics is always helpful.

-If you’re associated with a Customer Support team, setting the right (most crucial) KPIs and customer support metrics can immensely help you assess the performance your team.
+If you’re associated with a Customer Support team, setting the right (most crucial) KPIs and customer support metrics can immensely help you assess the performance of your team.
 And, of course, take corrective course of action.

 It is also one of the best ways to recognise deserving employees and inspire them to give their best performance.